324aeasy/Shikou/README.md

 # Shikou
-The backend for Shikou, created by Andrew Lai and Emily Lai and submitted to Hack the North 2021.
+The backend for Shikou, created by Andrew Lai and Emily Lai.

 Try it now at https://shikou.glitch.me/